Identification & Species

 Soldiers Large brown heads, strong mandibles Colony defense, threat protection

-Soldier termites, though only 2-4% of the population, are significant defenders with their distinctive brown heads and powerful mandibles.
+Soldier termites, though only 2 to 4% of the population, are significant defenders with their distinctive brown heads and powerful mandibles.
 While they can’t feed themselves, these protectors rely on workers for sustenance.
-Together, these two castes create a balanced system that guarantees your colony’s growth and survival through their complementary roles.
+Together, these two castes create a balanced system that guarantees the colony‘s growth and survival through their complementary roles.

 The Reproductive Phase: Preparing for Flight